ravindranantony/citizenplus/README.md

 Welcome to **CitizenPlus** – a global civic issue reporting app built with React + Supabase + Resend API + DeepSeek LLM.
 We welcome contributions from developers, designers, and community activists who want to build for social impact.

+## 🤝 How to Test and Report Apps

+Test The App here https://citizenplus.netlify.app/ and report Issues in Issues Tab

 ### 🛠️ Local Development Setup